 The cost of IR35

 The difference between the take-home pay of a contractor inside and one outside IR35 is significant.

-The difference is over £800 per month due to the increased income tax and NICs payable on income.
-In this example, you’d earn almost 20% less if you are caught by IR35.
+The difference is over £8,445 per year due to the increased income tax and NICs payable on income.
+In this example, you’d earn around 20% less if you are caught by IR35.